menefotto/errors/README.md

 -The errors type provides the errros.Error() which adds line number and file name/path;
 -The original error message it stored inside err.Msg

+This package has been developed with simplicity in mind and as a drop it replacement for the standard error type.